Jungle Flowers

 Aphelandra squarrosa Botanica Care

-Aphelandra squarrosa 'Botanica' (also known as "Afelandra" or "Zebra plant") is a visually dramatic plant that combines deep green leaves with distinctive white veins.
-However, compared to the low-maintenance Aglaonema, it is a bit more of a "diva" that insists on precise conditions to keep its leaves fresh and prevent them from turning brown.
+Aphelandra squarrosa 'Botanica' (also known as "Afelandra" or "Zebra Plant") is a visually dramatic plant that combines deep green leaves with striking white veins.
+However, compared to the low-maintenance Aglaonema, it is a bit more of a "diva," requiring precise conditions to keep its leaves fresh and prevent them from browning.

-Aphelandra is very sensitive to water – it does not tolerate drought, but also not waterlogged soil.
+Aphelandra is very sensitive to water – it cannot tolerate drought, but also not waterlogged soil.

 When to water: Keep the substrate consistently slightly moist, but never wet.
 Once the top 1-2 cm of the substrate dries out, it's time to water.